byt3n33dl3/SharpHoundAD/README.md

 ## Requirements

 SharpHound is designed targeting .Net 4.6.2.
-SharpHound must be run from the context of a domain user, either directly through a logon or through another method such as RUNAS.
+SharpHoundAD must be run from the context of a domain user, either directly through a logon or through another method such as RUNAS.

 ## Get BreedHound

 The latest build of BreedHound will always be found [here](https://github.com/byt3n33dl3/gxc-SharpHoundAD/releases).

-To determine the BreedHound version compatible with a deployed **BloodHound** CE instance, login to BloodHound CE's web UI and click on ⚙️ (Settings) → Download Collectors.
-Then, click either the "Download BreedHound" button in the user interface or use the displayed BreedHound version to download the appropriate [release binary](https://github.com/byt3n33dl3/gxc-SharpHoundAD/releases).
+To determine the SharpHoundAD version compatible with a deployed **BloodHound** CE and **BlackMarlinExec** instance, login to BloodHound CE's web UI and click on ⚙️ (Settings) → Download Collectors.
+Then, click either the "Download SharpHoundAD" button in the user interface or use the displayed SharpHoundAD version to download the appropriate [release binary](https://github.com/byt3n33dl3/gxc-SharpHoundAD/releases).
 Alternatively, compile a BreedHound binary from the corresponding release commit.

 ## Feature Update